Psalm 41

 Psalm 41 is the 41st psalm of the Book of Psalms, beginning in English in the King James Version: "Blessed is he that considereth the poor".
-In the slightly different numbering system used in the Greek Septuagint version of the bible, and generally in its Latin translations, this psalm is Psalm 40.
+In the slightly different numbering system used in the Greek Septuagint version of the Bible, and generally in its Latin translations, this psalm is Psalm 40.
 In the Vulgate, it begins "Beatus qui intellegit super egenum et pauperem".
-The final psalm in Book One of the collection, it is attributed to King David.
+The final psalm in Book One of the collection, is attributed to King David.

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies and has often been set to music, including a metred German version set by Heinrich Schütz and Handel's Foundling Hospital Anthem.